-Non-Invasive Prenatal Test (NIPT) is a more sensitive and specific prenatal screening that works by looking at the DNA of the baby with a simple blood test on the mother.
-NIPT screens for some of the more common chromosomal disorders such as Down syndrome, Edwards syndrome and Patau syndrome.
+Non-Invasive Prenatal Test (NIPT) is a more sensitive and specific prenatal screening method compared to OSCAR that works by examining fetal DNA found within a sample of the mother’s blood.
+NIPT screens for some of the more common chromosomal disorders such as Down syndrome, Edward’s syndrome and Patau syndrome.

-Results of an NIPT screening can help you decide your next steps, including whether to have invasive diagnostic tests like Amniocentesis or Chorionic Villus Sampling (CVS).
-These are tests which analyse the baby’s genetic material using its amniotic fluid or placenta.
+Results of an NIPT screening can help you decide your next steps, including whether to undergo invasive diagnostic tests like Amniocentesis or Chorionic Villus Sampling (CVS).
+These are invasive tests which analyse the baby’s genetic material found in the amniotic fluid or placenta.
 However, these diagnostic tests may increase the chances of a miscarriage.